Preparation for Test

 Please bring any order that your physicians office provided for you.
 If you were not contacted by pre-certification please bring your identification and insurance cards.

 When you arrive at the hospital on the day of your procedure, check in at the Outpatient Registration desk.
 At the Main Campus it is to the left in the main lobby on the first floor.
-You will be registered and then escorted to the Ultrasound department waiting area.
-Once there you will sign in at the desk.
-You may be asked to change into a gown.
+If you are going to the Lee Campus the Outpatient Registration Desk is in the main Lobby.
+You will be registered and then escorted to the Mammography department waiting area.
+Once there you will sign in at the reception desk.
+If you were pre-registered you can go directly to the radiology department.

 Healthcare professionals will be available in this area to make you comfortable and to answer your questions.
 Your safety is our number one priority.